Kevin-qt/Kevin-qt.github.io/index.md

 ---

-### CNN for Malaria Detection
+### Malaria Detection with AlexNet and VGG-16

-Built effiicient Convolutional Neural Networks (CNN) to detect the presence of malaria through the analysis of patients' blood smear images.
-Model tuning with different optimizers, dropout, batch normalization, data augmentation, and applied transfer learning with VGG16.
+Built effiicient Convolutional Neural Networks (CNN) by using AlexNet and VGG-16 architectures to detect the presence of malaria parasites through the patients' blood smear images.
+Performed multiple hyperparameters tuning with Keras, and applied data augmentation and transfer learning.

 <img src="images/combined.jpg?raw=true/">